Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 Once we have the two slot numbers and are given a Unix timestamp value, we use the three values to construct a `Schedule` object.

+### Creating Transaction Datum

+Once we have a constructed a [`Schedule`](#creating-a-schedule) and obtain an array of bytes representing a blob ID and another array of bytes (up to 64 bytes) representing metadata, we can construct the the transaction datum `Datums.IoTx`.

 ### Creating the Outputs

 Building the outputs for a transaction begins by creating an empty `List[UnspentOutput]`.
-After we have appended one or more outputs to the list, we can use the list as one of the inputs to construct an `UnprovenIoTx`.
+After we have appended one or more outputs to the list, we can use the list as one of the inputs to construct an unproven `IoTransaction`.

 To construct an `UnspentOutput` object, we begin with a quantity.
 To create a quantity of tokens, we use the quantity to construct a `Values.Token` object.